ePages-de/epages-devportal/_posts/2020/2020-10-20-introdution-to-vscode.md

 ---
 layout: post
-title: Most useful VSCode shortcuts
+title: 13 useful VSCode shortcuts for faster development
 date: 2020-10-29
 header_image: public/shortcuts.jpg
 header_position: center
 header_overlay: true
 category: methods-and-tools
-tags: ["text", "editor", "vscode", "shortcuts"]
+tags: ["text", "editor", "visual studio code", "shortcuts"]
 authors: ["German"]
 about_authors: ["gsanemeterio"]
 ---

-As a developer, I've used a lot of text editor such as [Atom](https://atom.io/){:target="_blank"}, [Sublime Text](https://www.sublimetext.com/){:target="_blank"}, [Notepad++](https://notepad-plus-plus.org/downloads/){:target="_blank"}...
+As a developer, I've already used many different text editors such as [Atom](https://atom.io/){:target="_blank"}, [Sublime Text](https://www.sublimetext.com/){:target="_blank"}, and [Notepad++](https://notepad-plus-plus.org/downloads/){:target="_blank"}.

-But in Visual Studio Code I see a powerful tool for making websites.
+But in [Visual Studio Code (VSCode)](https://code.visualstudio.com/){:target="_blank"} I see a powerful tool for making websites.

-Frequently, I'm asked by my team, about certain shortcuts in VSCode.
+Frequently, I'm asked by my team about certain shortcuts in VSCode.
 In this blog post, I'm going to share some of the most useful shortcuts that I use.

 ### Format code

 This shortcut helps to put your code in the correct format.
 It's necessary to set well your editor settings.
 To make it work, you have to press:

 * On Windows: `Shift + Alt + F`
 * On Mac: `⇧ + ⌥ + F`